Project-Cre8/PawnSpace-Docs/how-the-pawnspace-works.md

 If the lender chooses to create an Offer, the lender will specify their preferred loan conditions (loan amount, suggested interest rate, and duration for the loan) based on what they think is the valuation of the NFT and the risk factor of the loan (optimal LTV).

-## **Borrowers Accept Offer a**
+## **Borrowers Accepts an Offer**

 The borrower will then be able to view and accept an offer.
-Only one offer can be accepted per order.
+Only one Offer can be accepted per Order.
 Upon accepting an order, the loan period initiates, and the borrower receives the loan principal \(minus platform fees\).
 The borrower has until the specified deadline to pay back the principal and interest.

 ## **Repayment or Default of Loan**